chnkarl/glide-dnr/README.md

 ### Framework Supportion

-if you haven't used web component before in js framework, here are some suggestions to read before:
+if you haven't used web component before in Js framework, here are some suggestions to read before:

 [React](https://legacy.reactjs.org/docs/web-components.html)